Layyah District: Education

 According to Pakistan District Education Ranking, a report released by Alif Ailaan, Layyah is ranked at number 38 out of 155 districts nationally with an education score of 66.76.
 The learning score of Layyah is 70.8.
-The readiness score of Layyah is 65.13 ranking the district at number 31.
+The readiness score of Layyah is 65.13, ranking the district at number 31.
 Furthermore, the school infrastructure score of Layyah is 94.38, placing it a national rank of 18.
 The score reflects that most schools in Layyah have all basic facilities e.g. electricity, drinking water and functional toilets.

 The issues reported in TaleemDo!
-App by the residents of Layyah suggest that students of government schools have low confidence as compared to private schools, but the students can’t go to private schools because of high fees.
+App by the residents of Layyah suggest that students of government schools have low confidence as compared to private schools, but the students are unable to attend private schools because of high fees.
 Complaints about quality of teachers and a few basic facilities are also the issues reported in the app.

 Higher Education

-In education Layyah is improving day by day.

 Public Sector Colleges

 There are 20 colleges available for the education of males and females of Layyah.